weitinging/GLP_1RA_design/README.md

-## Procedure
+## Documentation

 ### Step 1: Conserved Sites Identification and Sequence Design

-We first defined the conserved sites of GLP-1RAs, whose amino acid types were later fixed during the design with a total number of 10,000 sequences  using [ProteinMPNN](https://github.com/dauparas/ProteinMPNN.git.
+We first defined the conserved sites of GLP-1RAs, whose amino acid types were later fixed during the design using [ProteinMPNN](https://github.com/dauparas/ProteinMPNN.git).
 We then used [AlphaFold2](https://github.com/google-deepmind/alphafold) to predict those structures used for further screening.

-Note that our filtering pipeline could be extended to hold arbitrary sequence designer and structure predictors beyond ProteinMPNN and AF2 in general.
+Our filtering pipeline could also be extended to hold arbitrary sequence designer and structure predictors beyond ProteinMPNN and AF2 in general.

 ### Step 2: Functional Screening